-In this paper, we will investigate the pion self-energy, in-medium $N\pi\to \Delta $ cross section and $\Delta\to N\pi$ decay width with relativistic form interaction in asymmetric nuclear matter, with the consideration of the energy conservation and effective mass splitting effects.
-It is organized as follows.
-In Sec.~\ref{Approaches}, we will introduce the theoretical model on the pion self-energy, $N\pi\to \Delta $ cross section and $\Delta$ decay width.
+In this study, we investigated the pion self-energy, the in-medium $N\pi\to \Delta $ cross section and the $\Delta\to N\pi$ decay width in asymmetric nuclear matter with the consideration of energy conservation and effective mass splitting effects based on relativistic form interaction.
+Given that we focused on the pion self-energy, the medium effects of pion absorption cross section and $\Delta$ decay width, we did not include the $\Delta$ width in the $\Delta$ propagator for calculating the pion self-energy and other related results with an approximation.
+The paper is organized as follows.
+In Sec.~\ref{Approaches}, we introduce the theoretical model on the pion self-energy, $N\pi\to \Delta $ cross section and $\Delta$ decay width.
 Then, the in-medium pion dispersion relation, $N\pi\to \Delta $ cross section and $\Delta \to \pi N$ decay width are presented and discussed in Sec.~\ref{Results}.
-Finally, the summary and conclusion are given in Sec.~\ref{summary}.
+Finally, a summary and conclusion are provided in Sec.~\ref{summary}.